mtsk/ocr-text-comparer/README.md

 Quality of results is highly dependent on quality of ocr.
 For best results use images with at least 400 DPI (600 DPI and more is optimal).

 ## Code organization
+Solution contains two projects - *ImageCompare* and *OcrTextComparer*. *ImageCompare* project contains everything related to comparison, including compare control - *ImageCompareControl*. *OcrTextComparer* project basically acts as a host for compare control, it contains components required to provide inputs for compare control.

 ## Dependencies
  - .NET Framework 4